-This lists some favorite online plant databases, primarily in the United States and Canada, for information on plant names, growing zones, research, and images to help ID plants.
+A helpful directory of online plant databases, primarily in the United States and Canada, for information on plant names, growing zones, research, and images to help ID plants.

 One of the most comical (and sometimes frustrating) communication problems in the online gardening world starts with the use of common plant names instead of the scientific ones.
 We all do it—since they are much easier to remember and say—but the mayhem happens when we’re using the same word but not referring to the same plant species.
 Zoink!

 Not that this is going to solve that problem (I’m an Empress, not a magician), but it is helpful to toss in the scientific name early in the conversation to ensure we are speaking the same language and talking about the same thing.
-Reliance on research instead of wives’ tales is also highly recommended.

 Some of these databases (listed below) are helpful for identifying specific species and cultivars.
 There are also resources for identifying weeds and learning about invasive species.
 Every growing zone faces struggles and it is important to know which plants to avoid and encourage in your area.